Our energy efficiency service works with households in fuel poverty to help them to save energy and money

-In Autumn 2021 we are beginning an exciting new project called South West London Energy Advice Partnership (SWLEAP).
-We will be working with partners CREW Energy to provide an energy advice service to vulnerable energy consumers across the London Boroughs of Richmond, Merton and Wandsworth funded by Energy Saving Trust.
-We hope to carry out home energy visits but will also be offering advice by telephone, online via Zoom, by email at at energy stalls in community buildings.
+In Autumn 2021 we began an exciting new project called South West London Energy Advice Partnership.
+We are working with partners CREW Energy to provide an energy advice service to vulnerable energy consumers across the London Boroughs of Richmond, Merton and Wandsworth funded by Energy Saving Trust.
+We carry out home energy visits but also offer advice by telephone, online via Zoom, by email and at energy stalls in community buildings.

-You might also want to click here to check out our useful tips for cutting back on energy and water consumption!
+Click here to check out our useful tips for cutting back on energy and water consumption!

 For more information about our energy service email our Co-ordinator Susan on email@example.com.